FAQ

 Q: How much of your fees would you consider to be labor charges?

-A: For many, if not all, of the products, my labor compensation is below minimal wage guidelines.
+A: For many, if not all, of the products, my labor compensation is below minimum wage guidelines.
 There is quite a bit of labor involved (see the tutorial on how to make a board in my blog section).
 I have discovered that woodworking doesn't pay as well as performing orthopedic surgery.
 And that's fine.
 I enjoy making the pieces.
 The less enjoyable and time-consuming steps in making these items include driving to the lumber yard to select pieces of raw lumber.
 Cutting the boards to size and milling the blanks to ensure accuracy can take several hours for each batch of boards.
 Sanding from 60 grit up to 320 grit is a critical, tedious step that provides hours of listening to podcasts, music, and audiobooks.
 And then it's time to haul off the sawdust, clean up a big mess, sharpen blades and bits, etc. to get ready for the next round...

 Q: What's the difference between end grain and edge grain?